2020PB/police-brutality/reports/Oregon.md

 ### Violent arrest made by federal officers | July 27th

-Footage shows a protester and federal officer grappling in the street.
+Footage shows a protester and federal officer grappling in the street near 3rd and Salmon.
 A second federal officer helps tackle the protester to the ground.
 Other protesters approach, but are struck by an officer wielding a baton.
 One protester is knelt on and arrested while another officer fires impact munitions to scatter protesters.

 tags: arrest, baton, less-lethal, projectile, protester, shoot, strike, tackle

 id: or-portland-178

-geolocation:
+geolocation: 45.5162412,-122.6765964

 **Links**